1966 JAGUAR E-TYPE 4.2 SERIES I TWO PLUS TWO COUPE

 Chassis No. IE 50225

 Engine No. 7E 51508/9

 Primrose yellow with black leather interior

-Engine: Six cylinder in-line, twin overhead camshafts, twin SU Carburettors, 4235cc, 265bhp at 5400rpm; Gearbox: four-speed synchromesh manual; Suspension: front independent by wishbones and coil springs, rear independent with twin coil spring/damper units; Brakes: servo assisted disc all round; Centre-lock wire wheels.
-Right-hand drive.
+Engine: six cylinders in line, twin overhead camshafts, twin SU carburettors, 4235cc, 265bhp at 5400rpm; Clutch: single plate; Gearbox: manual four-speed synchromesh; Suspension: front independent by wishbones and coil springs, rear independent with twin coil spring damper units; Brakes: servo assisted discs all round, centre-lock wire wheels.
+Right hand drive.

 The E-Type Jaguar first appeared in 1961 as a two-seater open roadster and as a pure Gran Turismo coupe accomodating two in considerable comfort and with space for luggage.
 When the 4.2 litre engine was introduced at the New York Show in 1966, the opportunity was taken to introduce a more roomy third model into the range.
 To produce the new two-plus-two coupe, the E-Type's wheelbase was extended by nine inches and its roofline raised and lengthened.
 Although even Jaguar themselves never seriously suggested that two extra adults could be comfortable for more than short journeys, it was possible to find space for a pair of children to settle in, at some cost to the available luggage capacity.
 Thus one could, as Motor neatly put it at the time, "extend Dad's youth for another seven years".
 Quite apart from the arrival of the two-plus-two variant, there were other improvements.
 The 4.2 litre engine's cylinder bores were respaced and there was a much stronger crankshaft with an improved torsional damper.
 One welcome feature was a new all-synchromesh gearbox with its own oil pump, supplemented by a stronger clutch.